crosscompute/crosscompute-docs/docs/automation-framework/README.md

   templates:
     - path: report.md

-# test configuration
+# tests configuration
 # - folder that contains an input subfolder with paths for
 #   input variables that define a specific test
 tests:
   - folder: tests/base-e
   - folder: tests/base-10

-# batch configuration
+# batches configuration
 # - folder that contains an input subfolder with paths for
 #   input variables that define a specific batch
 batches: